 A magnitude 6-4 earthquake was felt throughout the Southland Thursday, shaking up local residents celebrating the Fourth of July.

-The quake, which began at 10:33 a.m., was centered about 7 miles southwest of Searles Valley, a sparsely populated part of the Mojave Desert near Kern County and northwestern San Bernardino County, according to the U.S. Geological Survey.
+The quake, which began at 10:35 a.m., was centered about 7 miles southwest of Searles Valley, a sparsely populated part of the Mojave Desert in northwestern San Bernardino County, according to the U.S. Geological Survey.

-Southland police and fire agencies quickly took to social media, reporting no injuries from the shaking, but some possible damage and one structure fire.
+Southland police and fire agencies quickly took to social media, reporting no injuries or structural damage from the shaking, but possibly one structure fire.

 The Los Angeles Police Department reported that they have not received any reports of damage or calls for service within the city in relation to the earthquake.

 Southland police agencies were reminding the public not to use 911 for earthquake questions unless they have injuries or dangerous conditions to report.